 Comté Fort Saint-Antoine Raw French cow Milk Cheese

-One of our all-time most popular cheeses - just a great snacking cheese as you work away in the kitchen but also an awesome melter for burgers.
+One of our all-time most popular cheeses, Comté Fort Saint-Antoine is aged 12-14 months for a dense, creamy texture and fruity flavor.
+It is a staff favorite and a staple on any cheese plate. - just a great snacking cheese as you work away in the kitchen but also an awesome melter for burgers.

 To keep this perishable product at its best, expedited shipping is required